hellomuffin/iterated-learning-for-vlm/README.md

 # [CVPR 2024] Iterated Learning Improves Compositionality in Large Vision-Language Models

-This is the implemntation of the paper  [Iterated Learning Improves Compositionality in Large Vision-Language Models](https://arxiv.org/abs/2404.02145).
+This is the implementation of the paper  [Iterated Learning Improves Compositionality in Large Vision-Language Models](https://arxiv.org/abs/2404.02145).

 We design an iterated learning algorithm that improves the compositionality in large vision-language models, inspired by cultural transmission theory in cognitive science.
 ![](images/overview.png)